rsoesemann/org-error-inbox/README.md

 The project was built as a flexible unnamespaced SFDX project.
 The repo contains all the scripts to automatically build dev scratch orgs and sample data to play with.

 Feel free to fork the repo and extend it.
 We would love to get improvements as Pull Request from you.
 Or create issues when you find a problem but don't want to fix it on your own.

+---
+> NOTE: This app has a [bigger brother for AppExchange partners](https://github.com/rsoesemann/salesforce-isv-cockpit) that want to collect and proactivly manage app errors in their subscribers' orgs.